-Design for your user’s mental model, not your ego
+Design UI for your user’s mental model, not your ego

-There have been many occasions in the past few years I have sad to my partner as I watch her fumble her way around a website she is unfamiliar with -
+There have been many occasions in the past few years I have said to my partner as I watch her fumble her way around a website she is unfamiliar with -

 ‘I could learn a lot watching you browse a website’.

 I’ve never meant it in a derogatory way.
 She is what I would consider an average user.
 Not entirely familiar with technologies or UI design trends, but wants things to work correctly.
 With as little frustration as possible.

 It’s not too much to ask, is it?